Frequently Asked Questions

 Are there any other options to help me meet expenses at Rhode Island College?

 There are also long-term financing options that are not based on financial need.
 The Federal Direct PLUS Loan allows parents and graduate students to borrow up to the full cost of college less other financial aid received.
 Applicants must pass a credit review in order to qualify for the loan.
 Repayment may be deferred for up to six months after the student is no longer enrolled at least half time.
 However, interest does accrue on the loan and is capitalized into the loan principal before repayment begins.
-As of October 1, 2016, the interest rate is fixed at 6.31 percent.
-Federal Direct PLUS Loans have an origination fee of 4.276 percent.
+Up to date information about associated loan fees and interest rates can be found on the Financial Aid Programs page.

 To apply for a Federal Direct PLUS Loan, both the FAFSA and the Rhode Island College PLUS Request Form must be completed.
 This form may be downloaded from the forms page of our web site at